Shooter kills 3 in a Target parking lot in Austin, Texas, before being captured, police say

 “We got really, really lucky,” Lee said.
 “And some people didn’t.”

+Target said in a statement that they were “devastated” by what happened, and that they would be providing grief counseling to their team.

+“Our hearts are with the families and loved ones of those who lost their lives, our team in Austin and all those impacted by this tragedy,” the statement said.

-“This is a devastating situation, and my heart is with the victims and their families,” Austin Mayor Kirk Watson said in a message on X. “While this remains an active and ongoing investigation, what I’ll say is that this was a sickening, cowardly act of gun violence.”
+Austin Mayor Kirk Watson said in a message on X that his “heart is with the victims and their families" and that “while this remains an active and ongoing investigation, what I’ll say is that this was a sickening, cowardly act of gun violence."

 At a Jiffy Lube that shares its parking lot with the Target, employees hunkered down and locked the store doors as soon as they became aware a shooting was taking place.
 Paul Smith, an employee at the auto store, said he saw people running from their cars in the parking lot in a panic.